 Here are some important points about the answer key:

-The result of LSAT India is given out in the form of a percentile score.
+The result of LSAT India is given out as a percentile score.
 A percentile score measures how well a student performed relative to all other students who took the test.
 The higher the percentile score, the higher the student performed.

 Go through the following about the result of LSAT India.